slatedocs/slate/source/includes/_oy-tutorial.md

 ## Notification

-You can enable or disable notification settings for disbursement products if you have a super admin or admin role:
+You can enable or disable notification settings for low balance, send money products and receive money products if you have a super admin or admin role:

 1. Login to dashboard https://business.oyindonesia.com/
 2. Go to Settings -> Notification
    ![Notif Disbursement - 1  Initial](https://user-images.githubusercontent.com/79620482/126457509-ca20c24b-9277-4be4-943e-801b79806e65.png)
+3. If you want to notified by email if your balance is low, set in the "Low Balance" tab.
+Input the amount threshold and the email where the notification will be sent to.

-1. Choose whether or not you want notifications enabled or disabled for Bulk, API, or scheduled disbursements.
+4. Choose whether or not you want notifications enabled or disabled for Bulk Disbursement or API Disbursement.
    a.
 Enable Notification: Email notification will be sent for pending, failed and success transactions.
    b.
 Disable Success Notification: email notification will only be sent for pending and failed transactions.
+5. Choose whether or not you want notifications enabled or disabled for Payment Link, or VA.
+   a.
+Enable Notification: Email notification will be sent for success transactions.
+   b.
+Disable Success Notification: No email notification will be sent.
-2. The email field: allows the user to add, remove, and edit email notification receivers in this column, which can hold up to three email addresses.
+6. The email field: allows the user to add, remove, and edit email notification receivers in this column, which can hold up to three email addresses.
-3. Click ‘Save Changes’
+7. Click ‘Save Changes’

 ## Multi Account Management